KnowageLabs/Knowage-Documentation/chapter_5/sso/index.rst

-How configure the KNOWAGE Single Sign On
+How to configure the KNOWAGE Single Sign On
 ###########

 .. toctree::